spiritlake/ares-simpleinventory-plugin/simpleinventory/README.md

 ## Overview

 This plugin is an EXTREMELY simple inventory.
-Its primary purpose is to track ownership of items; the ownership of items has no coded functionality such as limiting the equipping of items, allowing customization of names or descriptions, etc.
+Its primary purpose is to track ownership of items.

+The ownership of items **does not have any additional coded functionality** such as integrating weapons and armor with FS3, allowing customization of names or descriptions, crafting, or other functionality.
+It is purely informational.

-It contains the following features:
+The plugin contains the following features:

 * The 'creation' of items in the system via configuration file.
 Items can have a name, a description, and a cost.
 * The option to set items 'buyable' using luck.